 Did You Know?
 Malta Once Used To Assemble Cars

-At it's peak, the factory rolled out 4 cars a day
+At its peak, the factory rolled out four cars a day

 It might come as a surprise to some, but manufacturing was once a bedrock of Maltese industry, especially when you consider the scale of the shipyard in relation to other businesses in the 1960's and 70's.
 But manufacturing also for a time included cars.

 The cars, built by Car Assembly Ltd., which today evolved into Mizzi Motors, took the form of knock down kits produced by manufacturers in Europe.
 Importing assembled cars was often exuberantly taxed, but in knocked down fashion, these costs could be circumvented, allowing the cars to be assembled locally and sold for a much more economical price.

 Car Assembly Ltd. began operating out of a 3,000 square meter factory in Marsa in 1963, and the company across the years produced a diverse range of automobiles, including the Alfa Romeo Alfa Sud, the Triumph Herald, the Morris Marina, and perhaps, most iconically, the Austin Mini.